CoSPlan: Corrective Sequential Planning via Scene Graph Incremental Updates: Benchmark

 \subsection{Benchmark Datasets}

 We introduce four sequential planning datasets, each featuring diverse tasks with intentional sub-optimal errors (except `Shuffle-E') posing unique challenges in corrective sequence planning.
-The datasets are structured as multiple-choice questions that test: i) \textbf{Error Detection}: Identifying the non-optimal erroneous action from initial context (already performed actions), or selecting ``none of the above". ii) \textbf{Step Completion}: Selecting the correct answer among 5 options that would correct the mistake and lead to the final goal.
+Similar to previous planning benchmarks~\cite{spatial2024eval,grover2024navigatinghallucinationsreasoningunintentional,Tran_2025_ICCV,fan2025vrexbenchmarkingexploratoryvisual}, we opt for multiple-choice questions~\cite{NEURIPS2024_89cc5e61} to test: i) \textbf{Error Detection}: Identifying the non-optimal erroneous action from initial context (already performed actions), or selecting ``none of the above". ii) \textbf{Step Completion}: Selecting the correct answer among 5 options that would correct the mistake and lead to the final goal.
 The use of synthetic datasets~\cite{wang2024pictureworththousandwords,pothiraj2025capture} has been shown to test reasoning vulnerabilities in VLMs.
-A overview is provided in \cref{tab:data_stats} \& \cref{fig:task_overview}, respectively.
+An overview is provided in \cref{tab:datastats} \& \cref{fig:taskoverview}, respectively.
+Intuition behind this formulation explained in \SUPP.

-\textbf{Maze-E (\cref{fig:Maze-E}):} The \textit{goal} is to solve a maze while navigating from the start cell to the goal cell. \textit{Inputs} is a maze layout with starting position (green, $\mathcal{I}_0$), a destination position (blue $\mathcal{I}_g$), and a sequence of initial moves with error like moving into a red dead-end cell, detours, diagonal move, moving out of maze \etc requiring backtraction.
-Dataset is constructed via randomly sampled grid of size $\in [3\times 3, 8\times 8]$, and up to 5 obstacles,susing OpenCV~\citep{itseez2015opencv}\footnote{Black \& white pattern helps distinguish cells/navigate.}.
+\textbf{Maze-E} (\figno{\cref{fig:Maze-E}}): The \textit{goal} is to solve a maze while navigating from the start cell (green, $\mathcal{I}_0$) to the goal cell (blue $\mathcal{I}_g$). \textit{Input} is a maze layout with $\mathcal{I}_0$, $\mathcal{I}_g$, initial sequence of moves under the constraints of moving \textit{only} up, down, left, or right, within maze boundaries, while \textit{avoiding} red cells.
+Dataset is constructed via randomly sampled grid of size $\in [3\times 3, 8\times 8]$, and up to 5 obstacles\footnote{Black \& white pattern helps distinguish cells/navigate, using OpenCV}.

-\textbf{Blocks-World-E (\cref{fig:Blocks-World}):} The \textit{goal} is to stack blocks in a specific (target) configuration. \textit{Inputs} is the initial block arrangement ($\mathcal{I}_0$) and the final arrangement ($\mathcal{I}_g$), initial sequence for stacking with an erroneous (sub-optimal) step to mislead the model.
-Suboptimal errors involve inefficient stacking, placing blocks in impossible positions (\eg air), moving inner blocks (not on top), \etc The dataset is generated using OpenCV by rendering start and end configurations with 3–8 boxes randomly placed across columns.
+\textbf{Blocks-World-E} (\figno{\cref{fig:Blocks-World}}): It's a block rearrangement task where the objective is to transform an initial configuration ($\mathcal{I}_0$) into a target configuration ($\mathcal{I}_g$). \textit{Input} includes $\mathcal{I}_0$, $\mathcal{I}_g$ arrangements along with a partially executed stacking sequence under the constraint of moving \textit{only} top blocks (nothing on top) and place it either on another top block or empty column.
+The dataset is generated using OpenCV, with 3 to 8 blocks randomly distributed across columns.